turingschool/try-turing/_posts/1000-01-06-objects-and-methods.markdown

 permalink: objects-and-methods
 ---

+The material on this page probably won't be covered during the weekend class, but you're welcome to try it out on your own!

 <h4>What is a Class?</h4>

 A class is what is used to define an object that has behavior and attributes.
 We've already seen built-in classes in Ruby: String, Array, Integer, etc. These classes are all objects with their own behavior and attributes.
 For example, it wouldn't make sense to call `#capitalize` on an object of type Integer.